MariaEnikele/LITA-CAPSTONE-PROJECT-2/README.md

 ### Exploratory Data Analysis
 ---
 EDA involved the exploring of the Data to answer some questions such as;
-- Understanding Customer behaviour
+- What is the subscription patterns of customers
-- Track subscription types
+- What is the average subscription duration and identify the most popular subscription types
-- Identify Key trends in cancellation and renewals
+- Identify key trends in renewals and cancellation

 ### Data Analysis
 ---